1) The 1st Bundesliga

 Note: There would also be a detailed breakdown across the individual places.
-Here, places 17 and 18 count as fully relegated (i.e. in total as 1, for relegated in each case, otherwise the term is “direct relegation), and a further third of relegated teams are added through the relegation, whereby the first division team is generally rated as 2/3 to 1/3 favourite compared to the second division team.
+Here, places 17 and 18 count as fully relegated (i.e. in total as 1, for relegated in each case, otherwise the term is “direct relegation”), and a further third of relegated teams are added through the relegation, whereby the first division team is generally rated as 2/3 to 1/3 favourites over the second division team.
 This makes the total number of relegated teams equal to 233.33%.
 In individual cases, of course, it would be different in reality.
 So if, for example, Frankfurt were to finish 3rd in League 2 and Augsburg 16th in League 1, one could perhaps speak of a balanced pairing.

 Team Direct relegation (17th or 18th place) Relegation by relegation Total

 5 FSV Mainz 05 9.74% 3.13% 12.87%